 - Orisol Asia Submitted a patent application for a “High Output Shoe Upper 3D Printing System”.
 This is curious because it’s the same thing that Voxel8 does, and the application came right around Voxel8 submitted their own.
 Founded in 1987 in Israel, Orisol is a large company dedicated to the entire shoemaking process: robotics automation, computerized stitching machines, assembly solutions & shoe materials.
 In 1990, Orisol unveiled the first computerized stitching machine.
 Today the company is a total comprehensive provider of complete footwear automation integration solutions feature scalability, compatibility, and digitization to meet the requirements of smart manufacturing.
 Could the two be related?

 - Goodman Technologies filed a United States patent application for “3D Printing of Silicon Carbide Structures”.
 This is very fascinating.
-Mostly because of the company behind it: Goodman Technologies LLC (GT) is a offers professional, scientific, system engineering, and technical services.
+Mostly because of the company behind it: Goodman Technologies LLC (GT) offers professional, scientific, system engineering, and technical services.
 GT’s Global Vendor Network which includes 3D and additive manufacturing in polymers, ceramics, metals and composites and provides a capability to analyze, design, manufacture, integrate and test complex system level products.
 Goodman works with companies in the aerospace business and 3D printed silicon carbide is a big thing in that segment.

 - A United States patent for “Method of 3D Printing with Finishing Tool” was issued to Amazon Technologies.